shadow12490/msbx5500-spring-2020/CLASSLOG.md

 technologies that we may add to our portfolios in order to signal intelligence and with-it-ism.

+We played a bit with github, and had the students join the class "repo."
+Github Teams is better than a shared private repo, because collaborators on private repos by default all have push access to the repo, and I do not trust my students to not unintentionally or otherwise wreck the class repo.
+Github Teams allows more granular access permissions.

 Will meet again this week to discuss invidiual goals and progress with and for job applications, and also to discuss potential side projects.